 To provide exceptional resources and support to graduate students who will contribute to the St. Louis entrepreneurial ecosystem.

 2023 Program Information

 - The Pivot 314 fellowship is open to all WashU doctoral students.
 Preference will be given to mid-career doctoral students who have completed at least two years of study towards a PhD and are currently in their third, fourth or fifth year (at the time the application is due).

-- Students must be enrolled full time and studying in residence during the entire calendar year of the program.
+- Students must be studying in residence full time during the entire calendar year of 2023.
 (The student is expected to be in St. Louis for the internship during the summer.)

 - If not a U.S. citizen, the Fellow needs to be on a visa appropriate for a student for the duration of the fellowship.

 - Professional development around leadership, communication and entrepreneurship

 - Experience working with an early-stage, St. Louis-based start-up while gaining a deeper appreciation of the local entrepreneurial community

 - Freedom to explore the myriad ways that a doctorate degree can be used within and in conjunction with academia and beyond